Overview

 • Frictionless flow

-This is the process of authentication achieved without Cardholder interaction.
-It streamlines the transaction process by minimizing user input, provided the transaction is deemed low-risk or meets certain criteria set by the issuing bank.
+This is the process of authentication achieved without cardholder interaction.
+It streamlines the transaction process by minimizing customer input, provided the transaction is deemed low-risk or meets certain criteria set by the issuing bank.

 • Challenge flow

 1. The merchant collects card details from the cardholder.
-They can send a request (auth or charge) to Solidgate.
-Concurrently, they have the option to request 3DS authentication by setting the force3DS:true parameter in the request.
+They send an auth request to Solidgate.
+Concurrently, there is an option to request 3DS authentication by setting the force3DS: true parameter in the request.

 2. Upon receipt, Solidgate confirms the request.
-If the merchant requested 3DS authentication, Solidgate defaults to the 3DS flow.
+If the merchant requests 3DS authentication, Solidgate defaults to the 3DS flow.

 3. Solidgate sends a 3DS request to the acquiring bank.
-If the transaction is executable, the acquiring bank returns the ACS (Access Control Server) URL to Solidgate.
+If the transaction is executable, the acquiring bank returns the ACS URL to Solidgate.

 4. Solidgate forwards a verify_url embedded with the ACS URL to the merchant.

-6. After the client interacts with the 3DS page, the merchant sends a 3DS request to Solidgate.
+6. The merchant sends a 3DS completion request to Solidgate.

 7. Solidgate then requests the 3DS check status from the acquiring bank.